nats-io/nats-rest-config-proxy/README.md

 ## How it works

-The NATS REST Configuratinon proxy operates using a data directory a configuration file, and a publish script.
+The NATS REST Configuration proxy operates using a data directory a configuration file, and a publish script.

 The process is straightforward: